 Self-managing your investment property is definitely possible.
-However, if you’re considering managing your property as a side hustle, in addition to juggling a full-time job and other commitments, you may be surprised at the sheer amount of work and responsibility involved.
+However, if you’re considering managing your property, in addition to juggling a full-time job and other commitments, you may be surprised at the sheer amount of work and responsibility involved.
 Below, we outlined some (not all) of the common challenges you may be faced with when managing your own rental property (and how a professional property manager can help avoid these stressors!).

 1. Professional Presentability